 Is change “in the air” for you?
 Dealing with change affects us all in different ways.
 The ways we deal with changes are as different as the individual him/herself.
 Sometimes change is dramatic and drastic.
 For others it could be as easy and welcoming as fresh new day.

+How to deal with change?
 Just like the seasons change, our life changes.
 Changing your life requires faith, dedication, and perseverance.
 Did you know that the true test of intelligence is not how much we know how to do, but how we behave when we don’t know what to do.

-Dealing with change and staying open minded
+Get help dealing with change and staying open minded

 Some people know that they need changes in their lives but continue to live a life that they are no longer satisfied with.
 People stay in relationships that aren’t good for them.
 People keep jobs that they are not happy with.
 There is nothing wrong with change.
+Many people simply need to learn how to accept change and go with the flow of life.
+They would rather not even try coping with change.

 We have to be open to the change that is coming and willing to learn the lesson that this change has for us.
 Learn to accept change as a positive force in your life.